JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 ## Taking particles seriously

-The flat circles are a bit dull, so let's write a function that takes circles seriously.
+The flat circles are a bit dull, so let's write a function that draws the circles as 'particles'.
 The `drawcircle()` function draws lots of circles, but each one is drawn with a slightly smaller radius and a slightly lighter shade of the incoming color.
-The [`rescale`](@ref) function in Luxor provides an easy way to map or adjust values from one range to another;
+The [`rescale`](@ref) function in Luxor provides an easy way to map or adjust values from one range to another.
-here, numbers between 5 and 1 are mapped to numbers between 0.5 and 3.
+Here, numbers between 5 and 1 are mapped to numbers between 0.5 and 3.
 And the radius is scaled to run between `radius` and `radius/6`.
 Also, let's make them get larger as they spiral outwards, by adding `4i` to the radius when called by